Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 • Split-weave for cleaning and polishing

-Why buy it: The lowest cost per towel we found — buy the big box once and you're stocked for a year of weekend details.
+Why buy it: The lowest cost per towel in our rankings — buy the big box once and you're stocked for a year of weekend details.

 #6Adam's Single Soft Microfiber Towel